drojaazu/suddendesu/content/entry/armadillo-racing/index.md

 <!--more-->

 I've had the pleasure of playing Armadillo Racing in [its original cabinet](https://x.com/GiGO_akiba_ac/status/1541597248563191809) on the retro games floor of GiGO Akihabara 3-gou (perhaps the best thing GiGO has ever done).
 It's.. fine.
 Cute.
-I went [back to playing Rave Racer](https://x.com/suddendesu/status/2058031166813520245?s=20) pretty quick though.
+I went [back to playing Rave Racer](https://x.com/suddendesu/status/2058031166813520245?s=20) pretty quickly though.

 So what is it hiding under that scaly armor?